DjangoGirls/organizer-manual/application_form/create_manage_form.md

 * Click on `Application Form` in the left menu.
 * Click on `Questions`.
 * Click on the question you want to change.
-* Maje your changes and click on the `save` blue button on the right.
+* Make your changes and click on the `save` blue button on the right.

 ### To remove a question: